nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 As a seasoned user of Simplst, the [command summary](#command-summary) section would be useful to show you an overview of the commands available and how to call them.

-Lastly, the [FAQ](#faq) section will provide you with answers to questions that you might have while using Simplst.
+Lastly, the [FAQ](#faq) section will provide you with answers to the questions that you might have while using Simplst.
 Otherwise, the contents' page below will show all the features Simplst has to offer.

 ## Contents page